onurakgul48/Robot-Arm-Control-System-to-Automate-Medication-Storage-and-Retrieval/README.md

 # 3-DOF-Robot-Arm-
 Robot Arm Control System to Automate Medication Storage and Retrieval!

 I am designing a project of 3 DOF robot arm with  arduino, adafruit pwm servo drivers and 4 MG966r servo motoros i will make 6 shelfs in front of the arm  and put medicines inside each shelf i want to input a shelf by serial monitor and move my robot arm's end effector to chosen shelf.
-After I choose the shelf i want to pick it up and place it to some known position.
+After I choose the shelf i want to pick it up and place it to counter .
 I have already downloaded required libraries , build my robot arm and connected my servos to adafruit PWM servo driver.

 ![image](https://user-images.githubusercontent.com/74906633/216340708-62e8fdd7-924e-4be8-88bb-8b7cc910a274.png)